openpotato/openholidaysapi.website/en/docs/sources.md

 <h3>Public Holidays</h3>

 Portugal has 13 national holidays and 3 regional holidays.
-In addition, there are numerous municipal holidays, although these are considered optional.
+In addition, there are carnival and numerous municipal holidays, although these are considered optional.

 Sources: